stickbear2015/cr-the-experience/Cosmic rage/help files/readme.txt

 1. Please hit alt-V or type SpVersion, the pack will notify you of the last change of the pack, and how many changes your behind.
 2. Copy any files listed in the changelog, or you can just do a full copy of the folder.
 Please make sure to back up your characters .set file if you don't want to lose any added alias's or triggers.
-If you have downloaded the zip version of the pack, first extract the folder, then copy the content of the soundpack directory into your VIPMud directory. adding custom music for ship combat
+If you have downloaded the zip version of the pack, first extract the folder, then copy the content of the soundpack directory into your VIPMud directory.
+		 adding custom music for ship combat
 1, find some music
 2, go to the sounds/music/combat folder
-3, rename the files like in the folder like theme 1.wav theme2.wav bla bla bla up to theme132.wav nnote, there is no limit for this, as long as the music is at the wav format, and if you renamed your files like i did, you wont struggle enter vipmud, note the pack should be loaded to this to work properly, that means you must hear the sounds fine as normal 5, type themechange and a number, this will be the max number that the music will end like if you have 100 music in the combat folder, you should type themechange 100 note, if you dont want to pack to break, just type numbers here 6, enjoy
+3, rename the files like in the folder e.g. theme 1.wav theme2.wav bla bla bla up to theme132.wav nnote, there is no limit for this, as long as the music is at the wav format, and if you renamed your files like the examples, you wont struggle enter vipmud, note the pack should be loaded to this to work properly, that means you must hear the sounds fine as normal 5, type themechange and a number, this will be the max number that the music will end like if you have 100 music in the combat folder, you should type themechange 100 note, if you dont want to pack to break, just type numbers here 6, enjoy

 		 customising private networks
-if your connected to more than 1 private network at a time, the channels may confuse you. there for, we have a system that lets you spesify the networks your in and play diffrent sounds 1, go to the vipmud char manager, and click the cosmic rage character, like john cosmic rage 2, find edit
+if your connected to more than 1 private network at a time, the channels may confuse you. therefor, we have a system that lets you spesify the networks yur in and play diffrent sounds 1, go to the vipmud char manager, and click the cosmic rage character, like john cosmic rage 2, find edit
 3, checked the save the variables apon logging off checkbox.